nimrod7137/ejuice-recipes/README.md

 # =]

-DIY E-Juice recipes for use with a small CLI based calculator written in Perl.
+DIY E-Juice recipes for use with App:vaporcalc.
+A small CLI based calculator written in Perl.

+	## LOL Test =] etc
+	# :^)

 # App:vaporcalc (pls 2 clone me)